 lock_sga, database startup fails with an error because the operating system automatically locks.
 That is, it prevents memory from being paged to disk when large pages are requested.
 Physical memory is not released during a shrink operation.

 One of the settings provided by default during installation of Windows Server gives interactive foreground applications priority over every background process.
 To prevent foreground applications on the server console from taking excessive processor time away from Oracle Database, you can reduce the priority for foreground applications.

 See Also:Your operating system documentation for instructions on reducing priority of foreground applications

 Windows memory manager divides up system memory into three different pools, described in Table 8-1.

 Kernel and other system services

 Windows Server memory manager tries to balance each application's usage of memory by dynamically paging memory between physical RAM and a virtual memory paging file.
-If an application is particularly memory-intensive (like Oracle Database) or if a large number of applications are running concurrently, then combined memory requirements of the applications may exceed physical memory capacity.
+If an application is particularly memory-intensive (like Oracle Database) or if a large number of applications run concurrently, then combined memory requirements of the applications might exceed physical memory capacity.